rynocav226/wedding-website/frontend/README.md

 > scroll to top after submit so see alert - DONE
 > auto adult popup is broke - DONE
 > change to babysitter required - DONE
-> don't list children, ask yes or no and how many
+> don't list children, ask yes or no and how many -- DONE
+> do responsive test with max number of children

 Song Requests
 > ensure invitation code has been entered before submitting

 Bridal Party
 > find picture of Jorden and Lucy - DONE
-> write out the descriptions
+> write out the descriptions - DONE
 > set a max-size (or make it smaller) - DONE

 Wedding Photos